-I flew from Tokyo to Bangkok a couple days prior just to avail myself to the best priced airfares.
-That let me do some shopping and feast on the superb Indian food you can get in little India town in Bangkok (before two weeks non stop Thai food).
+I flew from Tokyo to Bangkok a few days prior to get best priced airfare and just enjoyed the great food in little India town in Bangkok before two weeks non stop Thai food.
 I flew with Scoot which along with Jetstar I rate as two of the worst airlines to fly with.
-Cheap but nasty as the saying goes.
+Cheap and nasty.
 To Chiang Mai I flew Thai Lion which by comparison was great service despite the fare being just $40 AUS.
-Taxi downtown had a sticker covering everything.

 You can really see the pollution leaving Bangkok.
 The big cities have their own micro climates now from a blanket of smog.

-The first night some of us met for dinner and then morning of day one I got to meet everyone as we picked up our bikes.
-I rented a Thai made Honda CB500X from Pops rental in Chiang Mai which is actually a NC750X with same engine sleeved down smaller.
+I rented a Thai made Honda CB500X from Pops rental in Chiang Mai which is like NC750X with sleeved down engine.

 Pops has a wide range of motorcycles, much more than what they list on their web site.
 Their fleet is maybe a hundred bikes easy dwarfing the competition.

-Next morning we were off proper on our way north.
+Next morning we were off on our way north.
 It took me a bit to adjust to riding in a group.
 I was in the middle of a number of bikes and did not like the surge affect of riders slowing for corners then speeding on the straights.
-I ride a steady pace rolling off the throttle rather than braking for corners then rolling on the throttle exiting the corner but not gassing it on the straights.
+I ride a more steady pace.